nnethercott/nnethercott.github.io/src/content/blog/dart.md

 ---
-title: "Chasing down a memory leak"
+title: "Chasing down a memory leak in dart"
 description: "garbage collection is fun"
 pubDate: "April 1 2025"
 tags: ["dart"]
 ---

 points:
-- comparing the first implementation to various iterates
 - self-time in the call tree, using dart dev tools to look for memory leak
   - talk about pre-allocating buffer to remove time spent in memory allocation of dynamic list
 - some primer on how GC works in dart